Some people have a natural talent for indoor herb gardening. Unfortunately for me, I'm not one of those people.

 By their nature, annual herbs (German Chamomile, for example) have a one-year life cycle.
 They start, grow, bloom, then die, all in the same year.

 If your annual herbs have been growing all summer, don't expect them to keep on growing through the winter, no matter what you do.

 Perennials (like lemon verbena, stevia, and most mints), on the other hand, can live for 4-5 years or more.
 But don't expect them to flourish all year round.

 Perennial herbs only produce new growth for part of the year.
 Then they need to "rest" before another growing season begins.
 Try to force them to grow when it's not their time, and you'll likely kill them.

 Hint: I've discovered a way to "trick" my mints into growing indoors well into February.
 In mid-autumn, I dig up some baby mint runners (roots and all) from my garden, move them into a container filled with fresh potting mix, and let them get a good start outdoors.

 Then, just before the first frost, I transition them to inside life and keep them going with the help of grow lights.

 Do my tea herbs grow as nicely inside as they do outdoors?
 Nope.
 Like me, they're a whole lot happier when it's 82 degrees and sunny and they're hanging out in the garden.

-Is it worth some extra effort to grow them indoors during the off-season?
+Is it worth the extra effort to grow tea herbs indoors during the off-season?
 IMHO, absolutely!